kstkn/pokepad/README.md

 # Soundboard App

-A simple soundboard application for Windows built with Go.
+A simple cross-platform soundboard application built with Go.
 This app allows you to select audio files (MP3, WAV, OGG) and assign them to buttons for quick playback.
+Works on Windows, macOS, and Linux.

 ## Features